SUDHEER-rep/machine-learning-models/yolov3weights/README.md

-tbis folder consists of wieghts required for the trained model you can download place it inthe folder where you working with the project
+this folder consists of wieghts required for the trained model

+you can download place it in the folder where you working with the project